mtharrison/rangle/README.md

 ### Performance

 The below is a simulation, starting with 10,000 items where between 0-2% of items are modified per day and there are between 20 and 100 new items added per day.
 The length of the simulation is 1 week.
 The client requests ranges every hour.
 Some metrics including total transfer and storage are compared with the dumb algorithm.
-The dumb algorithm simply hands the client the catch all range (`0->`) with every request.
+The dumb algorithm simply hands the client the catch all range (`0->`), where `>` means the most recently updated timestamp with every request.

 *Note: The bottom-right chart is a log (base 2) plot in the y-axis*